 Similarly, Workspace Assistant by Thomson Reuters “allows the input of time entry and the querying of time statistics via Alexa and connects with the broader Thomson Reuters Workspace and Elite 3E system.”
 Like Tali, the Workspace Assistant app runs on Amazon Alexa-enabled devices and records time entries.
 When the attorney using the Workspace Assistant app finishes keeping time, Alexa asks if the attorney is finished and sees what matter should be billed for the task.
 Because Workspace Assistant is compatible with any Alexa-enabled device, it is practical on mobile as well.

 As discussed above, because Amazon has the right to process and use the speech data an attorney sends to it, there are potential third-party disclosure concerns.
 Moreover, because Amazon has the right to retain the speech data, there are also security risks including possible data breach.
 Attorneys who might use Alexa or Alexa-enabled apps should, therefore, keep in mind the privacy and security risks relating to their confidentiality obligations under Rule 1.6.

-A version of this article first appeared in Law Technology Today on 2/28/18.
+This article was first published in Law Technology Today on 2/28/18.